Here’s what we will do on this page:

 Also, it speeds up the songwriting process.
 It becomes a way to quickly solve problems in songwriting.
 As you give your ideas structure, the form will show you what is missing without having to work through it 500 times.

-If your goal is to write a hit song, you will want to keep your listener for at least 30 seconds so that it counts as a streaming credit.
-So find a form that gets the hook into the first 30 seconds.
-The form does it for you.
+Streaming services don’t give artists credit unless the listener listens for at least 30 seconds.
+So if you’re writing hits, find a form that gets the hook into the first 30 seconds.
+The form does the work for you.

 Structure not only helps speed up the process, it also makes for less effort.
 Structure creates a natural tension and release in your song.
 With the structure is supporting you, you won’t have to work so hard with all the other elements,